Croatia in the Eurovision Song Contest 2005: Background

-The Croatian national broadcaster, Croatian Radiotelevision (HRT), broadcasts the event within Croatia and organises the selection process for the nation's entry.
-Since 1993, HRT organised the national final Dora in order to select the Croatian entry for the Eurovision Song Contest, a method that was continued for their 2005 participation.
+As part of its duties as participating broadcaster, HRT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Since 1993, HRT organised the national final Dora in order to select its entry for the contest, a method that was continued for its 2005 participation.

 Before Eurovision

 Dora 2005

-Dora 2005 was the thirteenth edition of the Croatian national selection Dora which selected Croatia's entry for the Eurovision Song Contest 2005.
+Dora 2005 was the thirteenth edition of the national selection Dora organised by HRT to select its entry for the Eurovision Song Contest 2005.
 The competition consisted of a quarter-final between 7 and 25 February 2005, two semi-finals on 3 and 4 March 2005 and a final on 5 March 2005, all taking place at the Studio 10 of HRT in Zagreb.
 The quarter-final was broadcast on HTV2, while the semi-finals and final were broadcast on HTV1.
 All shows were also broadcast online via the broadcaster's website hrt.hr.

 Format

-Twenty songs competed in Dora 2005 which consisted of three rounds: a quarter-final, two semi-finals and a final.
-Twenty songs competed in the quarter-final with the top eighteen proceeding to the semi-finals.
-Nine songs competed in each semi-final with the top seven proceeding to complete the fourteen-song lineup in the final.
+Twenty songs competed in Dora 2005 which consisted of three stages.
+The first stage was a quarter-final where twenty songs competed with the top eighteen proceeding in the competition.
+The second stage was the two semi-finals where nine songs competed in each semi-final and the top seven proceeded to complete the fourteen-song lineup in the final.
 The results of the quarter-final and semi-finals were determined by public televoting and the votes from a jury panel.
-The winning song in the final was selected over two rounds of voting: the first round selected the top three songs via votes from the public and jury, while the second round (superfinal) determined the winner solely by public televoting.
-Ties in all shows were decided in favour of the entry that received the most points from the jury.
+The third stage was the final where the winning song was selected over two rounds of voting: the first round selected the top three songs via votes from the public and jury, while the second round (superfinal) determined the winner solely by public televoting.
+Ties in all stages were decided in favour of the entry that received the most points from the jury.
 Public voting included options for telephone and SMS voting.

-The jury that voted in all three rounds consisted of:
+The jury that voted in all three stages consisted of: